lacanoid/pgddl/ROADMAP.md

 ### pg_dump

 Database dump tool `pg_dump` contains lots of packaged SQL for handling metadata and especially considers various dependancies.
-Source code for main C is is about 20000 lines long.
+Source code for main C source file is is about 20000 lines long.

 ### pgAdmin3